AnthonyJFoy/Farshadow/README.md

 # Farshadow

-A roqgue lite type game im workign on using Javascript vanilla.
+A rogue lite type game im working on using Javascript.

 The objective of the game is to reach room level 10.
 You must fight and beat a monster to advance a level.